-A couple of days ago I finally got the courage that was lacking in my heart some time ago when I added the last entry of this category.
+A couple of days ago I finally got the courage that was lacking in my heart some time ago when I added the last entry in this category.

-Still very lucid, the old lady had already noticed me when she was here by the first time, even though I look differently from what I used to look before.
+Still very lucid, the old lady had already noticed me when she was here for the first time, even though I look different from what I used to look before.

 I began with a polite “good morning” and she answered by using my name while I was not really sure what her name was.
 Immediately I remembered it correctly and then explained that I was with one foot behind given the obvious circumstances, which I assume that she understood and then also confirmed.